Depression Counselling in London and Online

 Does Depression Counselling Work?
 How?

-In your therapy sessions for depression, your therapist can also work with you to explore the vicious cycles you may be currently experiencing and help you find ways to break out of these cycles this is often the case with CBT (Cognitive Behavioural Therapy).
+In your therapy sessions for depression, your therapist can also work with you to explore the vicious cycles you may be currently experiencing and help you find ways to break out of these cycles this is often the case with CBT Therapy.
 See an example of a CBT vicious Cycle of depression below).
 For example, some people may find it helpful to be supported to gradually become more active and to address unpleasant thinking patterns.
 Rather than focus on strategies, it may be beneficial for you to have depression counselling to have an in-depth exploration of the current challenges you face.
 These are likely to be lowering your mood.

 When Should I Get Counselling for Depression?